sallymatson/Climate-Change-x-Covid/README.md

     - If it's not working, make sure that you are logged in to GES-DISC/Earthdata and the account is properly linked.

 ### Setting up on a server
 For the AIM summer school we used a GCP server in order to run the data aggregation.
 For easy setup, see [this tutorial](https://grantmcdermott.com/2017/05/30/rstudio-server-compute-engine/).
-Note that to download the data you'll need to increase the server's persistent storage.
-[This](https://cloud.google.com/compute/docs/disks/add-persistent-disk#resize_pd) walks you through how to do that.
+Be super cognizant of the **persistent disk** size, which needs to be big enough to store all of the datafiles!!
+If you need to increase it retroactively follow [this](https://cloud.google.com/compute/docs/disks/add-persistent-disk#resize_pd) tutorial.